Duran Duran stumbles, Dolly Parton rolls into Rock Hall

 In his acceptance speech, Richie lashed out at those during his career who accused him of straying too far from his Black roots.

-“Rock & Roll is not a color,” he said.
+“Rock ‘n’ roll is not a color,” he said.
 “It is a feeling.
 It is a vibe.
 And if we let that vibe come through, this room will grow and grow and grow.”

 Eurythmics took the stage next with a soulful, danceable rendition of 1986’s “Missionary Man.”

-Note: This story has been edited to correct the spelling of Sheryl Crow’s name.